La’o Hamutuk

 As Bayu-Undan neared depletion, three more wells were drilled in 2018 to extract as much oil as possible.
 However, production is still expected to end by 2022.

 On 30 August 2019, the Maritime Boundary Treaty between Timor-Leste and Australia entered into force.
 Two days earlier, the PSCs for Bayu-Undan were replaced by ones which recognize that the JPDA no longer exists, and the entire field is now in Timor-Leste's territory.
 Under the Treaty, 'conditions equivalent' prevail for ConocoPhillips, Santos, Inpex and the other partners.
-Timor-Leste has published summaries of the new PSCs TL-SO-T 19-12 and TL-SO-T 19-13.
+Timor-Leste published summaries of the new PSCs TL-SO-T 19-12 and TL-SO-T 19-13.

 On 14 October 2019, ConocoPhillips announced that it is selling its entire 57% share in Bayu-Undan and Darwin LNG, as well as its shares in Barossa and other fields, to Santos for $1.4 billion.
 In March 2020, Santos announced that it will on-sell 25% of B-U and DLNG to SK E&S for $390 million.
 After approval from partners and regulators in both countries, the CP-Santos deal became operational on 28 May 2020, as announced by Santos and ConocoPhillips.
 After the transactions are complete, partners in Bayu-Undan and Darwin LNG joint ventures will be Santos (Australia, 43.4%), SK E&S (Korea, 25%, as of 30 April 2021), Inpex (Japan, 11.4%), Eni (Italy, 11.0%) and JERA/Tokyo Gas (Japan, 9.2%).